 - Oven and pan prep: Preheat oven to 200º F. Line a baking sheet with parchment paper and spray paper lightly with non-stick cooking spray.

-- Combine ingredients: In a medium-size bowl, mix together the sugar, cinnamon, honey, and coconut oil until totally combined into a slightly damp, clumpy mixture.
+- Combine ingredients: In a medium-size bowl, mix together the sugar, cinnamon, honey, and 1 ½ tablespoons coconut oil until totally combined into a slightly damp, clumpy mixture.
+You may need to use your hands to work everything together.
+Add the remaining ½ tablespoons oil as needed if the mixture feels too dry to come together.

 - Transfer to baking sheet: Spread the mixture out on the prepared baking sheet, flattening into a rectangle about ¼" thick.
 You can do this with your hands or a flat spatula; use another sheet of parchment paper as a barrier to prevent sticking.